ashispati/AttributeModelling/README.md

 | RHY-PR     	| 0.8339              	| 0.9681      	| 0.90     	|
 | Base       	| 4.2E-07            	  | 1.5E-05    	  | 7.9E-06 	|

+In our experiments, we found that `r` corresponded to the regularized dimension for attribute `a` for all the regularized models.

 ### Attribution

 This research work is published as as conference paper at the ICML ML4MD Workshop, 2019.